huridocs/uwazi/README.md

     $ yarn install
     $ yarn blank-state

-To setup the system, and then
+to setup the system.
+Then

     $ yarn hot

-To bring the UWAZI application up.
+to bring the UWAZI application up.

-Then you will need to map uwazi.localdomain to the uwazi_uwazi_1 container's IP (most likely in the /etc/hosts file).
+Then you will need to map `uwazi.localdomain` to the uwazi_uwazi_1 container's IP (most likely in the /etc/hosts file).

 After that you will be able to to access Uwazi on http://uwazi.localdomain:3000 on your host.